adhenrique/laravel-domain-oriented/README.md

 Here, too, we follow the Laravel way of doing things:
 - [Factories](https://laravel.com/docs/8.x/database-testing)
 - [Seeders](https://laravel.com/docs/8.x/seeding)

+### Adjust your Policy
+Again, Policies follow the [Laravel Policy Authorization](https://laravel.com/docs/8.x/authorization#writing-policies)
+> Note: You don't have to worry about registering your policies, as we do it behind the scenes.
+However, here we follow a class name convention.
+When creating a domain, your class must be named SomethingPolicy and belong to the App\Domain\Something namespace.

 ### Config your validations
 ValidateService is located at `app/Domain/YourDomainName/*`: